Tag: expectation

 Psalm 107:1–3, 17–22; Genesis 9:8–17; Ephesians 1:3–6

-I don’t elementary school sports very much.
+I don’t remember elementary school sports very much.
 I do know that while I was never picked first, I was rarely picked last.
 I was neither particularly good nor bad at sports, hence being a middle pick.
 I did have preferences for whose team I wanted to be on, though.
 While I didn’t, therefore, have the angst of being picked last, I certainly didn’t want to be on just any team.
 I wanted to be on my choice of team.

 In some ways, I think of both passages as God saying, “I choose you!”